xTheEc0/Listen.moe-SlackStatusUpdater/README.md

 # Listen.moeSlackStatus by xTheEc0
 Updates your slack status with song information from https://listen.moe
-Huge thanks to guys and gals from Listen.moe discord for helping me deal with their websocket API and promising that V4 will be much better : P
+Huge thanks to guys and gals from Listen.moe discord for helping me deal with their websocket : P

+UPDATE 2018-01-23 - The peeps at listen.moe released v4 of their API recently, so I updated the project (totally not because v2 that I was using was killed...)

+P.S: I am in no way good at js or programming.
+Just a little personal pet project : )

 ![]()